 Beginning November 8, Fairfax County Public Schools (FCPS) requires student-athletes be vaccinated against COVID-19 for the winter and spring sports seasons as an additional safety measure to support our layered prevention strategies.
 An increase in positive COVID-19 cases in sports programs results in large numbers of students being paused from athletic participation and, more importantly, classroom instruction.

 - Students who are 16 years of age or older (age as of November 8 for Winter Season) who are unvaccinated and do not have either a medical or religious exemption will not be able to participate in team activities.

 - A student is considered fully vaccinated if two weeks have passed since their last COVID-19 shot.
-However, as long as they have had their second shot by November 8 they may participate.
+However, a student is eligible for try-outs if they have received their first dose of the COVID-19 vaccine.

 - Unvaccinated students who are 12 -15 years of age who do not provide a weekly negative Covid-19 test will not able to participate in team activities.
 Read more about testing.

 Submitting Proof of Vaccination

 Starting October 4, student athletes can submit their proof of Covid-19 vaccination to their schools.
 Students will need to: